Scalable Learning from Probability Measures with Mean Measure Quantization: Background

-\paragraph{Optimal quantization.} We conclude this section with reminders on the theory of quantization \cite{graf2000foundations, pages2015introduction}.
-The optimal quantization of an arbitrary probability measure $\mu$ consists in approximating $\mu$ by a discrete measure that solves the following problem \cite{graf2000foundations}[Lemma 3.4]:
+We briefly recall the notion of optimal quantization; see \cite{graf2000foundations, pages2015introduction}.
+Given a probability measure $\mu$ on $\mathbb{R}^d$ and an integer $K \geq 1$, the $K$-point quantization problem consists in approximating $\mu$ by a discrete probability measure supported on $K$ points, and is defined as